Random Stability of Random Variables: Main Results

-An earlier monograph \cite[Chapter 1]{Harris}, Theorem 7.3, has this result for the case $\mathbb E[N^2] < \infty$.
-The following result was proved in \cite[Chapter I]{AthreyaBook}, Section 10, Theorem 3.
+\begin{remark} The following result was proved in \cite[Chapter I]{AthreyaBook}, Section 10, Theorem 3.
 Let $(N_k)$ be a branching process with $N$ offsprings and $c = \mathbb E[N] \in (1, \infty)$.
 This case is called {\it supercritical}.
 There exists a sequence $(C_k)$ of positive numbers such that